henne49/dbus-opendtu/README.md

 ### Check if the script is running

 `svstat /service/dbus-opendtu` show if the service (our script) is running.
-If the number of seconds shown is low, it is probably restarting and you should look into `/var/log/dbus-opendtu/current`.
+If the number of seconds shown is low, it is probably restarting and you should look into `/var/log/dbus-opendtu/current` by using e.g. `tail -f /var/log/dbus-opendtu/current | tai64nlocal`.

 ### How to debug